openstack/python-pankoclient/doc/source/index.rst

    This is a new client to interact with Panko API.
-There may be differences in functionality, syntax, and command line output when compared with the alarm functionality provided by ceilometerclient.
+There may be differences in functionality, syntax, and command line output when compared with the event functionality provided by ceilometerclient.

 .. seealso::